Montreal-style smoked meat: Serving

 Warm Montreal smoked meat is always sliced by hand to maintain its form, since doing so with a meat slicer would cause the tender meat to disintegrate.
 Whole briskets are kept steaming and sliced up on demand when ordered in the restaurant to maintain its temperature.

 Even when hand-cut, Montreal smoked meat produces a considerable amount of broken bits when sliced.
 These pieces are gathered together and commonly served with French fries, cheese curds, and gravy as smoked meat poutine or served over spaghetti with Bolognese sauce or even pizza.

-Montreal-style smoked meat sandwiches are typically built with seedless, light rye bread, and piled with hand-sliced smoked meat about 5 cm high with yellow prepared mustard.
+Montreal-style smoked meat sandwiches are typically built with seedless, light rye bread, and piled with hand-sliced smoked meat about 5 cm high, dressed with yellow prepared mustard.
 The customer can specify the amount of fat in the smoked meat: